pogrammar/Lockdown-life/README.md

 # Lockdown-life
-The bot for the lockdown life discord server
+The bot for the lockdown life discord server.
+Reccomended to use this only if you are using heroku as your host.

 # Discord server invite: